 - Firing a gun from a vehicle, or at a person, vehicle, or building

-(Class A felony if someone is injured or killed: 10-30 years or life imprisonment)
+(Class A felony if someone is injured or killed: a class A felony carries a range of punishment of 10-30 years or life imprisonment).

 - Possession of a firearm by a felon or fugitive